ESD 101 prepares to build new conference center on South Hill

 Golightly says the 34-year-old firm primarily designs educational facilities but has “a little bit of everything” in its portfolio.

-Architects West has 38 employees, 15 of whom are based at the Pullman office.
+Design West has 38 employees, 15 of whom are based at the Pullman office.

 It’s one of nine educational service districts in Washington state.
 The others are in Yakima, Vancouver, Tumwater, Bremerton, Renton, Pasco, Wenatchee, and Anacortes, according to the website of the state of Washington’s Office of Superintendent of Public Instruction.